 Diagnostic Ultrasound Scanning Services

-At Central Occupational Health we offer Diagnostic Ultrasound Scanning Services, provided on or off site.
+At our Central Physio Clinics we offer Diagnostic Ultrasound Scanning Services, provided on or off site.
 An Ultrasound Scan can provide or eliminate diagnosis very quickly depending on what it is you are looking for.
 We offer a very quick, efficient and effective service.
 We provide the scan picture and a report as required.
 Our service can speed up the time that it may take through a GP or NHS service and allow a quicker diagnosis to be made and therefore the appropriate treatment required more readily reducing sickness absense and/or aiding a return to work.

 Our radiographers are fully qualified and very experienced